 Our feelings carry us forward into August, as athletes from our nation and others throughout the world gather in the spirit of friendly competition.
 The Olympics represent peace, understanding, and diversity - all things the ULC Monastery values in ordaining thousands of ministers to conduct their work around the globe.
-This month we welcome another celebrity to our ranks, and roll out our new Google+ profile, so join the conversation and let us know what you think!
+This month we welcome another celebrity to our ranks, so join the conversation and let us know what you think!

 We're always interested in hearing from our ministers, so we invite you to join us on our blog, Twitter, and Facebook pages as well!

 Scott Underwood, the drummer for the pop-rock band Train, was recently ordained by the ULC Monastery!
 The new minister decided to get ordained in order to officiate weddings while the band travels across the United States and Canada on their California 37 tour.
 Best known for hits like Drops of Jupiter, Hey Soul Sister, and Drive By, the band will perform their single Marry Me live for the wedding ceremony, and you can enter to win a chance to tie the knot onstage!